hviana/Upload-middleware-for-Oak-Deno-framework/README.md

 This middleware automatically organizes uploads to avoid file system problems and create dirs if not exists, and optimizes ram usage when uploading large files using Deno standard libraries!

-Request must contains a body with form with enctype="multipart/form-data", and inputs with type="file".
+Request must contains a body with form type "multipart/form-data", and inputs with type="file".

+## Examples:
 Below an example to work with ajax, with support for type="file" multiple (middleware works with an input for each file):
 ```
 var files = document.querySelector('#yourFormId input[type=file]').files